KenKundert/emborg/doc/commands.rst

    emborg settings

-Add '-a' option to list out all available settings and their descriptions rather than the specified settings and their values.
+Add '-a' option to list out all available settings and their descriptions rather than the settings actually specified and their values.

 .. _umount: